VET Program Approval and Maintenance Procedure

 2. Refer: https://training.gov.au, the UniversityRTO number is 4909.

 B. Obtain current Training Package Purchasing Guide or curriculum documentation.
-Head of Centre or Program Manager
+Associate Director or Program Manager

 1. Curriculum documentation may include